 We're working with the aquaculture industry to improve biosecurity management to:

 - prevent the introduction of pests and diseases

 - respond quickly and effectively if they do get into our waterways.

-The Aquaculture biosecurity handbook is a quick guide for fish farmers to reduce the risks of pests and diseases affecting their farms and the environment.
-The handbook has 7 steps for farmers to use in their daily operations.
+The Aquaculture biosecurity handbook is a quick guide to reduce the risks of pests and diseases affecting fish farms and the environment.
+The handbook has 7 steps you can use in your daily fish farming operations.

 The handbook covers aquaculture for:

 - fisheries enhancement (such as adding trout to the natural environment)

 - research facilities holding and moving aquatic species

 Biosecurity handbook for farmers [PDF, 7.2 MB]